mubashir-ul-islam/Image-Reconstruction/README.md

 # Image-Reconstruction using python

 This Repository contain python code to reconstruct image from just small number of samples from original images.
-Below given examples show how accurate we were getting results, just from **5%** of the orignal images we were able to construct a pressentable image.
+Below given examples show how accurate we were getting results, just from **5%** of the orignal images we were able to construct a presentable image.

 Python file **`Image_Reconstruction.py`** contains the code for the reconstruction of the image.